JC Chats: Embracing Techy Travels

 Booking flights and actually being able to find cheap flights is one of the biggest perks of all the travel tech development recently.
 I’ve becoming obsessed with the new skyscanner tools, not only can you compare against prices of flights throughout the whole month, but you can look for the cheapest overall destinations.
 This has been rather handy when trying to get some cheap weekend breaks booked!

 I even recently managed to get my Grandma converted onto flight tracking apps.
+She found a cheap flight factory flight to johannesburg and she was really happy with it.
 I’ve been working with planes for quite some time now and have actually spent a lot of my working life either watching planes take off, or watching them on a radar screen.

 It’s quite nice now to actually have a fancy app which shows you exactly where your plane is – the Easyjet app is especially good for this as you can see your plane often winging its way over to you on the app before it arrives.
 The flight tracker app is good too, even if just to see where the plane overhead is off to and do some daydreaming that you could be on it too!

 Not only is it now possible to book a hotel in about 3 seconds flat, but new tech means you get total bargains too.
 I’ve been such a fan of lastminute.com which scans hotels and if they know that the hotel may be quiet or empty that night then offers quite the bargains.
 I also use hotels.com all the time as you get every 9th night free across every different type of hotel.

 Hotels themselves are also getting super techy!
 Citizen M are becoming renowned not only for their self check in portals but also for their fancy ipads which control pretty much everything in your room.
 From being able to pick whats on TV, turning the lights into different configurations, setting alarms and sorting out your blinds, it’s all on there.
 Pretty much soon to convince me that I need to get all of that set up at home!